Union Rescue Mission reaches out into the cold

-Wichita, Ks.
-(KSNW) – When it’s this cold some agencies are going into overflow status.
+WICHITA, Kan.
+(KSNW) – When it’s this cold, some agencies are going into overflow status.

-“Just reaching out to do what we can in these conditions,” said Sherdeill Breathett with Union Rescue Mission.
+“Just reaching out to do what we can in these conditions,” said Sherdeill Breathett, Union Rescue Mission.
 “That’s what we do.”

-The Union Rescue Mission has at least 30-percent more clients than usual to get people out of the cold.
+The Union Rescue Mission has at least 30% more clients than usual to get people out of the cold.
 Still, some homeless decide to stay outside.

 “Well depending on how our numbers spike, we will have to place them sometimes even in our cafeteria or even align them in the hallways overnight just to provide a warm place for our guests to stay,” said Breathett.